7-Minute Rule for Time Keeping

 8:30 am |

-This is understandably frustrating for employees who are just a few minutes late but are now missing 15 minutes off their paycheck or need to make up time at the end of the day.
+This is understandably frustrating for employees who are just a few minutes late.
+They are now missing 15-minute increments from their paycheck or must make up time by the end of the workweek.

-However, if a 40-hour-per-week employee clocks in at 8:08 am each morning, they will be marked for 8:15 am instead.
-Over a two-week paycheck period, this can result in them missing out on two and a half hours of work on a paycheck, even though their actual time missed was closer to an hour and a half.
+If a 40-hour-per-week employee clocks in at 8:08 a.m. each morning during a workweek, they will be marked for 8:15 a.m. instead.
+Over a two-week pay period, this can result in missing out on 2.5 hours of work on a paycheck, even though their actual time missed was less than an hour and a half.
 This missing time and money can easily add up over time.

 Steps to Take for Unpaid Wages

-If your employer explained their time policy to you and it supports the federal law, you may not have a case against them for rounding up or down on clock-in times.
+If your employer explained their time policy to you, and it supports state and federal law, you may not have a case against them for rounding up or down on clock-in times.

-You always have the right to be paid for time worked, so an experienced attorney can discuss your time-clock situation and explain the possible outcomes of starting a case against your employer.
-Many offer free consultations to help employees understand their wage and hour situation better.
+You have the right to be paid for time worked.
+An experienced attorney can discuss your time-clock situation and explain the possible outcomes of starting a case against your employer.
+Many offer free consultations to help employees understand their wage and hour pay situation.

 Next Steps